 Casa Bella Vista: Great, beautiful contemporary Mexican-style 3-storey house with gorgeous views, in a very safe neighborhood.
-Nice comfortable private rooms with real beds (matrimonial in 3 bedrooms + queen in Master BR), good light in each room.
+All private rooms have real comfortable mattresses (matrimonial in 3 bedrooms + queen in Master BR).
+One Bedroom also has an individual bed in addition to the matrimonial (double) bed.
 Big balcony off 2nd floor.
-The 3rd floor has a huge 40' x 20' deck with 300 degree view of the city, perfect for entertaining.
+The 3rd floor has a huge 40' x 20' deck with views of the city, perfect for entertaining.
 Great, large kitchen, and spacious Dining Room, Living Room.
-Beautiful tiled bathroom on the main floor, and full bathroom on the second floor as well.
-Parking for 2 cars, very nice garden with native plants.
-Fantastic quiet cul-de-sac, and safe, friendly neighborhood.
+Beautiful full tiled bathrooms on the main floor, and on the second floor as well.
+Parking for 2 cars (3 if you are creative), very nice garden with native plants.
+Quiet cul-de-sac, and safe, friendly neighborhood.
 It's a 15-20 minute leisurely walk to Centro.
-Buses are readily available for 5 pesos (40 cents) and you can easily flag a taxi to go back and forth for 30 pesos ($2.40) to Centro.
-Internet WIFI.
-Because it is perched on a hill, the house is always comfortable (not too hot, not too cold) and gets a lot of light.
+Buses are readily available for 5 pesos (40 cents Cdn) and you can easily flag a taxi to go back and forth for 30 pesos ($2.40 Cdn) to Centro.
+40" Smart TV with and fiber optic cable in Master BR.
+Internet fiber optic WIFI.
+House phone with free calls.
+Because it is perched on a hill, the house is always comfortable (not too hot, not too cold) and gets good light.
 The guests rooms all have windows that open to the interior shaft for air ventilation.
 With its panoramic views from both the balcony and the deck, you see the sunrise, and the sunset.

-20 minutes hike to Zona Centro, near Mommias Museum.
-On your walk to Zona Centro, you can see the Alhondiga Museum, Hidalgo market, Commercial, Jardin Reforma, and Plaza San Francisco ( very quiet park with restaurants), and the Diego Riviera and Frida Khalo house/museum (tucked on a side street).
+15 minute-walk down to the Alhondiga in Zona Centro, 10 more minutes to Plaza Fernando, and another 10 to Jardin de la Union or Teatro Juarez.
+On your walk towards the Jardin de la Union, you can see the Alhondiga Museum, Hidalgo market, Commercial, Jardin Reforma, and Plaza San Fernando ( very quiet park with restaurants), and the Diego Riviera and Frida Khalo house/museum (tucked on a side street).
 There are small local grocery shops 2 minutes from the house, and 5 minutes down is the Tepetapa street with its many diverse small shops.
 The walk is very easy to the Centro, but it's easier to take a taxi back home (for 30 pesos or $2.40), cause it's fairly steep, or take the readily available bus (5 pesos or $0.40) up the Tepetapa (Take the Mommias or Nuevo Panteon, and then hike the last 5 minutes.
 If you take the Mommias, you can stay on the bus to go around the hill all the way up to the sign that says "Bano" just above the museum Mommias.
 It will save you the hike along the Panteon Wall.

-* Please note that from Christmas to beginning of March, rooms will be available as a B&B, from $45/night.
+* Please note that during the winter, rooms may be available as a B&B, from $45/night.
 Please enquire.

 The whole house with 4 Bedrooms - only the upper studio (or 5th bedroom) is kept locked for the owners' personal belongings.